RyFry/LARP-3D-Rendering-Engine/README.md

 dl
 Xcursor
 ```
-All of these dependencies are what GLFW depend on.
+All of these dependencies are what GLFW depend on, and most of them will be preincluded in a Unix install.

 ### Building and Running
 To build and run: